SERVICES

 CUPPING / MYOFASCIAL DECOMPRESSION

-PHOTOBIOMODULATION (Red Light & Near Infrared Light Therapy)
+PHOTOBIOMODULATION (Red & Near Infrared Light Therapy)

 PULSED ELECTROMAGNETIC FIELD THERAPY (PEMF)

-NORMACTEC DYNAMIC AIR COMPRESSION RECOVERY SYSTEM
+NORMATEC DYNAMIC AIR COMPRESSION RECOVERY SYSTEM

 POSTURAL & FUNCTIONAL ASSESSMENT WITH CORRECTIVE EXERCISES